 Italian pot roast is referred to as “stracotto”, which translates to “over cooked” in Italian.
 It is not actually overcooked, but braising the beef in low even heat for 4 hours, results in meat that is incredibly tender and moist.

-The deep rich flavors of this pot roast come from the cooking the beef in red wine. ¾ of the cooking liquid is your favorite red wine.
-I love a to use cabernet sauvignon for the bold fruity flavors that it imparts into the broth.
+The deep rich flavors of this pot roast come from cooking the beef in red wine and tomatoes. ¾ of the cooking liquid is your favorite red wine.
+I love to use cabernet sauvignon for the bold fruity flavors that it imparts into the broth.
 I have also used Chianti, but any good red wine will do.
 The remaining liquid is beef broth or stock, which blends beautifully with the wine.

 Aside from the wine, the ingredient that elevates this pot roast to company status is tomato.
 A 28 oz can of plum tomatoes in juice or puree adds more depth to the broth and the meat.
 Most Stracotto is made with tomatoes of some kind.
 After all this is Italian pot roast!
 And of course, we also add in the classic carrot and onion combo that we are used to in the American version of pot roast.

-What is the best cut of Beef for Italian Pot Roast?
+What is the best cut of beef pot roast?